andrrew-c/pdf-split/README.md

 - Allow pages to be split in format of 1-5, 7, 8-12 (commas and dashes)
 - OCR of PDFs
 - GUI

+## This line was added to the ocr branch